monkoose/fzf-hoogle.vim/README.md

 ## Usage

-Just run `:Hoogle` command or append it with initial search like `:Hoogle >>=`.
+`:Hoogle` or append it with initial search like `:Hoogle >>=`.

+If you don't know how to properly search with hoogle look at the [hoogle documentation](https://github.com/ndmitchell/hoogle#searches).

+**Inside fzf window**

-Inside fzf window use `enter` to research hoogle database with current query.
+`enter` to research hoogle database with current query.

-For previewing source code use `alt-s`.
+`alt-s` for previewing source code.
 Retrieving source code is synchronous process inside vim/neovim so open preview window for source that wasn't previously cached can take some time, please just be patient.
 Vim will hangs for this time.
-Maybe I will improve this behavior later with `curl --max-time` flag or asynchronous run of curl inside vim.
+Maybe I will improve this behavior later with *curl --max-time* flag or asynchronous run of curl inside vim.
 Package and module items do not have link to source code, so `alt-s` should open default browser and link to package/module documentation.
 If it doesn't work (perhabs if you are on Mac), then change `g:hoogle_open_link` option to open links with cli tool.

+`Esc` or `ctrl-c` to close fzf window.

 Inside preview window with source code you can hit `q` to close it.